BobPortmann/IDLCall.jl/README.md

 [![Build Status](https://travis-ci.org/BobPortmann/IDLCall.jl.svg?branch=master)](https://travis-ci.org/BobPortmann/IDLCall.jl)

 IDLCall is an interface to call IDL from the Julia language.
+Note that you must have a valid IDL license to use IDL from julia.

 ## Installation